-3 years ago, I wrote that Comer Homes were also offering (as part of their public benefit S 106) to transfer the freehold of the Museum site for £1 and lease us a large part of Grays field.
+At least three years ago I wrote that Comer Homes were also offering (as part of their public benefit Comer Homes is required to provide under its S 106 planning agreement with Buckinghamshire Council) to transfer the freehold of the Museum site for £1 and lease to the Museum a large part of Grays Field.
 Some amendments to the Museum boundary would also take place.
-At the time of writing the negotiations are still ongoing in the keen hope that such matters will be concluded in the next financial year.
+At the time of writing the negotiations, although largely complete, have still not been concluded and Sam Hatfield continues to liaise with the solicitors.